thingsboard/thingsboard.github.io/docs/services/trainings.md

 ### Device connectivity and application development using Thingsboard

-Learn how to use Thingsboard platfom APIs to build connected applications for your IoT devices.
+Learn how to use Thingsboard platform APIs to build connected applications for your IoT devices.

-This training session will provide you with in-depth understanding of supported network protocols and device APIs.
+This training session will provide you with the in-depth understanding of supported network protocols and device APIs.

 **Agenda:**